Go to Reviews.org AU Edition

 We suggest professional monitoring if you can afford it.

 The best home security systems have professional monitoring.
 We know it’s an extra monthly expense, but we almost always recommend it.

 Who knows when your alarm system will go off and you won’t be paying attention to your phone.
 These things happen fast, so it’s better and easier to have someone watching your system 24/7—whether for a real burglar or just false alarms.

 That said, some people just don’t want that monthly professional monitoring bill.
 If you really want to self-monitor, great.
 But if you’re just worried about the cost, we recommend looking into low-cost professional monitoring plans like SimpliSafe’s or Scout Alarm’s.

 This totally depends on your house.
-If you have 15 doors and a million windows, then you’ll need more sensors and equipment than someone who lives in a studio apartment.
+If you have 15 doors and a million windows, you’ll need more sensors and equipment than someone living in a studio apartment.

 It also depends on how secure you want your house to be.
 You don’t have to cover every conceivable entrance to still be protected.
 And sometimes, motion sensors can do the job of several entry sensors.

 When you think about how much equipment you’ll need, you should also think about which home automation devices you want and which disaster-prevention devices you’ll need (like smoke alarms, CO sensors, and flood sensors).